ra3k0/the-lab/docker/ator-relay/README.md

-# How to install ATOR relay as Docker container
+# How to install ATOR relay as Docker container (Not for arm64 devices).
 This tutorial help Atornauts test and experiment with a docker container to set up a new ATOR relay in preparation and testing for the new Ator network

 ## Install a fresh Debian 12 Bookworm (CLI Only)